 The table illustrates expectations for full-time (12 or more credits) enrollment.
 A student who enrolls on a less than full-time basis must make progress proportionate to what is illustrated in the table.
 For example, two payments for part-time enrollments equal one payment for a full-time enrollment.
 Program or staff can advise individual students regarding these calculations.

-The number of terms refers to the number of state aid payments the student has received, which may be different from the number of enrollments at Empire State College.
+The number of terms refers to the number of state aid payments the student has received, which may be different from the number of enrollments at Empire State University.

 An incomplete (IN) outcome must become a passing or failing outcome by the end of the next term to satisfy the pursuit of program requirement.